wbradley93/arewe.in/readme.md

 ## Concept

 A website that keeps track of official and live (accounting for in-progress games) standings for a variety of sports/leagues, with various playoff outcomes calculated based on each.
+Data is tracked and stored at the game level for easy real-time tracking and fast calculations of live standings, as well as (eventually) more granular predictive/data science-y coolness.

 ### User-facing calculations